tsmatz/nlp-tutorials/Readme.md

 > I recommend you to run these examples on GPU-utilized machine.

 Tutorials follow the history of NLP neural methods.<br>
 In the latter part (from tutorial 5), I then focus on language models, improving the models by step-by-step approaches, and finally you will learn how and why the widely used Transformer architecture matters.
+(You will find how it's improved by running actual tasks.)

 NLP (natural language processing) has a long history in artificial intelligence, and generative models were also developed with traditional statistical models in 1950s - such as, [Hidden Markov Models (HMMs)](https://github.com/tsmatz/hmm-lds-em-algorithm) or [Gaussian Mixture Models (GMMs)](https://github.com/tsmatz/gmm).<br>
 However, this repository focuses on recent neural methods examined in today's NLP.